 People who have intensely negative thoughts about the way they look may suffer from body dysmorphic disorder.
 These thoughts can have a major impact on their daily life.

 People who suffer from irrational skin-picking (or dermatillomania), will pick at perfectly healthy skin on their face or body.
 Sufferers feel compelled to it and may cause bleeding, bruising or even scarring.

 Much like above, sufferers feel compelled to pull out their hair for no logical reason.
 It’s not just from the scalp, individuals may pull hair from their arms, legs and anywhere else on their body.
 The act may be accompanied by a feeling of momentary relief.

-Whatever the precise nature of your anxiety, we will provide a course of anxiety treatment in Birmingham which tackles the root causes of your symptoms.
-This gives you the best chance of returning to a new life which isn’t dictated by your anxiety.
+Whatever the precise nature of your addiction and anxiety, we will provide a course of dual diagnosis treatment in Birmingham that tackles the root causes of your symptoms.
+This gives you the best chance of returning to a new life which isn’t dictated by your addiction and mental health issues.

 A range of therapies may be recommended, including:

 - CBT and meditation

 These are just a few examples of the treatments we use at our relaxing residential dual diagnosis treatment clinic in Birmingham.
 Whatever your anxiety issue, we will guide you on the path to a successful recovery.